ERNI-Academy/training-get-fit-at-git/slides.md

 `[ contents of commit2 ]` - `[ contents of commit1 ]`

 `patch` and `diff` are the _conceptual base_ beneath git.
-They are linux commands since prehistoric times.
+They are UNIX commands since prehistoric times: https://en.wikipedia.org/wiki/Diff

 ---